LeToNode/Play2.0-CN-doc/ScalaOpenID.md

 # OpenID Support in Play

 OpenID is a protocol for users to access several services with a single account.
-As a web developer, you can use OpenID to offer users a way to login with an account they already have (their Google account for example).
-In the enterprise, you can use OpenID to connect to a company's SSO.
+As a web developer, you can use OpenID to offer users a way to login with an account they already have (their [[Google account | http://code.google.com/apis/accounts/docs/OpenID.html]] for example).
+In the enterprise, you can use OpenID to connect to a company's SSO server if it supports it.

-Play offers OpenID client support, meaning you can use it to connect to other services.

 ## The OpenID flow in a nutshell